New England Journal of Medicine December 21, 2023

 Composite of cardiovascular death, myocardial infarction, or hospitalization for unstable angina, heart failure, or resuscitated cardiac arrest

-Key result: An initial invasive strategy did not reduce the risk of ischemic cardiovascular events or death compared with a conservative strategy over a median of 3.2 years.
+Key result: An initial invasive strategy did not reduce the risk of ischemic cardiovascular events or death from any cause compared to a conservative strategy.

 Tailored to your role